How To CAT

 If you click the gear icon, there are additional options available:

-Path and Reference Name work the same way as on CATarget.
+Path, Reference Name, and Use Binding work the same way as on CATarget.
 Use Mouse and Use Offset are the two new options for CATarget Position.

 Selecting Use Mouse will remove the CATarget portion and the CATargetPosition will only select positions based on the location of the mouse pointer.